-To estimate the risk we would be exposed to through the decarbonisation of global economies, we have established a concentration measure for the total credit exposure to High Transition Risk sectors.
-Scope of this KPI includes all counterparties in industry sectors that are assessed as having the highest risk (i.e. Weak / High) in the sector heatmap for transition risk; and
+To estimate the risk we would be exposed to through the decarbonization of global economies, we have established a concentration measure for total credit exposure to "High Transition Risk" sectors.
+The scope includes all counterparties in industry sectors that are assessed as having the highest risk in the sector heat map for Transition Risk.